kaikcreator/downgularJS/README.md

 ```

-# The FileDownload Model:
+# The downgularFileDownload Model:

-Every time a URL is added to a download queue, a **FileDownload** model is created with the following properties:
+Every time a URL is added to a download queue, a **downgularFileDownload** model is created with the following properties:

 - info: HERE YOU CAN ADD WHATEVER INFORMATION YOU WANT
 - url: the URL from which the file should be downloaded